Korean Americans in Greater Los Angeles: Politics

 According to Park (1998) the violence against Korean Americans in 1992 stimulated a new wave of political activism among Korean Americans, but it also split them into two main camps.
 The "liberals" sought to unite with other minorities in Los Angeles to fight against racial oppression and scapegoating.
 The "conservatives," emphasized law and order and generally favored the economic and social policies of the Republican Party.
 The conservatives tended to emphasize the political differences between Koreans and other minorities, specifically blacks and Hispanics.
 Abelmann and Lie, (1997) report that the most profound result was the politicization of Korean Americans, all across the U.S. The younger generation especially realized they had been too uninvolved in American politics, and the riot shifted their political attention from South Korea to conditions in the United States.

+Korean Americans in Greater Los Angeles have become more prominent in politics and civic involvement, at both the local and state levels.
+Since the 2000s, Korean American political candidates have gained seats in the California State Legislature, on city councils, and on local school boards in both Los Angeles and Orange County.
+This growth shows the Korean Americans' growing political presence, surpassing small, local ethnic organizations that were formed in the wake of the 1992 LA riots.
+State legislators like Young Kim, who previously represented the 65th Assembly District in Orange County, and was later elected to Congress, and Steven Choi, an Irvine mayor, who served in California's 68th Assembly District, show this stark increase in Korean American political representation and participation at the broader state level.
+David Ryu, The First Korean American member of the Los Angeles City council, was elected by District 4 in 2015, and nearby in Irvine, Sukhee Kang was elected mayor in 2008, marking her spot as one of the first Korean Americans elected to the mayoral office of a large American city.
+Korean American elected officials and political candidates have also held influential school board offices in districts like the Irvine Unified School District, further showing the broader pattern of Korean American civic engagement that was often centered around education, small business success, and immigrant rights, especially in communities with substantial Korean American populations.
+Local community groups and church-based alliances and networks have also had a history of organizing events like voter registration drives, small business advocacy programs, and anti-Asian hate crimes, which helped to bridge the racial gap through working with other Asian American, Latino, and Black organizations, all with similar goals.

 Education

 Day schools

 The Wilshire Private School (formerly Hankook School, Wilshire Elementary School, and Wilshire School), a private day school, located in Koreatown.
 The Korean Institute of Southern California (KISC, 남가주한국학원/南加州韓國學院) operated this school.

 Schools which served the children of the first wave of Korean immigrants included Los Angeles High School, Manual Arts High School, and the James A. Foshay Learning Center.